joergkrause/mvccore2-webapi-ng-boilerplate/README.md

 # Content

 Multi tier application with ASP.NET Core WebAPI, WebAPI service layer and Entity Framework Core backend.
-The frontend is made with Angular 6.
+The frontend is made with Angular 7.

-Currently running ASP.NET Core 2.1 and EF 2.1 Core and build against .NET 4.7.
+Currently running ASP.NET Core 2.1 and EF 2.1 Core and build against .NET 4.7 and Core 2.1.

 ## Usage